NotOneRing/TEST/README.md

 In our experiments we did not use any observation from previous timesteps (state or pixel), but it is implemented.
 You can set `cond_steps=<num_state_obs_step>` (and `img_cond_steps=<num_img_obs_step>`, no larger than `cond_steps`) in pre-training, and set the same when fine-tuning the newly pre-trained policy.

 ### Fine-tuning environment
 We follow the Gym format for interacting with the environments.
 The vectorized environments are initialized at [make_async](env/gym_utils/__init__.py#L10) (called in the parent fine-tuning agent class [here](agent/finetune/train_agent.py#L38-L39)).
-The current implementation is not the cleanest as we tried to make it compatible with Gym, Robomimic, Furniture-Bench, and D3IL environments, but it should be easy to modify and allow using other environments.
+The current implementation is not the cleanest as we tried to make it compatible with Gym, Robomimic, and D3IL environments, but it should be easy to modify and allow using other environments.
 We use [multi_step](env/gym_utils/wrapper/multi_step.py) wrapper for history observations and multi-environment-step action execution.
 We also use environment-specific wrappers such as [robomimic_lowdim](env/gym_utils/wrapper/robomimic_lowdim.py) and [furniture](env/gym_utils/wrapper/furniture.py) for observation/action normalization, etc. You can implement a new environment wrapper if needed.

-## Known issues
-* IsaacGym simulation can become unstable at times and lead to NaN observations in Furniture-Bench.
-The current env wrapper does not handle NaN observations.

 ## Acknowledgement
 * [Diffuser, Janner et al.](https://github.com/jannerm/diffuser): general code base and DDPM implementation